 It’s good to know when you’ll be back home, so you can start to organise the next stage of your bigger life.

-Following a caesarean section, mothers can expect to stay four to five nights, provided there are no complications.
+Following a caesarean section, mothers can expect to stay four nights, however this depends on your circumstances and needs.

 Once you’re approved to go home by your Obstetrician and your baby’s Paediatrician, we ask that you aim to discharge by 10am.